 The word "eternity" has been skewed in people's minds due to the word "everlasting," a word often accepted as a synonym to "eternity."
 However, the word "everlasting" indicates a never ending time continuum into the future where the word "eternity" refers to a timeless reality "before" or after creation.
 Moreover, eternity is not a never-ending time continuum but a state of timelessness.
 God exists in eternity and created the ages.
 God did not exist in a state of time that He had not yet created.
 God existed "before" time began.
 He existed in a state of timelessness.

 The Definition of olam

 The word olam simply does not mean "everlasting," or "eternity" defined as an infinite time continuum, or as a reality of timelessness, or whatever reality God exists in.
-This word simply means a very long period of time or an indefinite period of time.
+This word simply means a very long period of time or an indefinite period of time that is beyond understanding.
 It does not mean infinity.
 It comes from a root word which means hidden or concealed.
 This is similar to the idea expressed by the English term "unforseeable future."
-It refers to an indefinite period of time.
+It refers to an indefinite period of time beyond the horizon.

 That olam does not refer to infinite time, or a state of timelessness, or some other kind of reality in which only God exists, can be seen from its use in the Scriptures.